Antay0/Pandemonium-Classic-Mod-Manager-WPF/Readme Mr. Frodo.txt

 You can change the backup directory in the user.config file located at "%localappdata%\Pandemonium_Classic_-_Mod\(some shit)\1.0.0.0\user.config"

-it's alright to quit the installer before you click 'Finish'
+it's alright to quit the PCUEMOD installer before you click 'Finish'